Table of contents

 The PHP script contains two main conditional blocks that check for different query parameters (source and code) in the URL.

-• This feature is likely intended for debugging, but in a real-world scenario, it poses a security risk by revealing the server-side code to anyone who knows to add ?source=1 to the URL.
+@show_source(__FILE__);to display the source code of the current PHP file. - This feature is likely intended for debugging, but in a real-world scenario, it poses a security risk by revealing the server-side code to anyone who knows to add

-• If this parameter is present, the script executes the command supplied in the code parameter through @system($_GET['code']);.
+else ifstatement checks for the presence of thecodeparameter in the URL (isset($_GET['code'])). - If this parameter is present, the script executes the command supplied in the

-• The use of <pre> tags before and after the system call is likely for formatting the output in a readable way on the web page.
+<pre>tags before and after thesystemcall is likely for formatting the output in a readable way on the web page.

 Test first hypothesis